WSG Tasting Diploma

 Gain exclusive insight from pioneers.
 From iconic winemakers to the most influential thought leaders, these recorded interviews challenge convention and expand how you think about wine tasting.

-Throughout the program, you’ll complete written assignments, tasting exercises and two formal exams designed to test your mastery and prepare you to lead with confidence.
+Throughout the program, you’ll complete written assignments, tasting exercises and two assessments designed to test your knowledge and prepare you to lead with confidence.

 Diploma and Lapel Pin